G{\aa}rding Polynomials

-Note that if $f$ is homogeneous, then $h=f$, and the above argument still works. \end{proof} Lemma \ref{lem:stablepolynomialcone} is a key step to reexamine and reinterpret the geometric construction of Gårding. \begin{example} For $k\leq n$, consider the $k$-th elementary symmetric function $\sigma_{k}(\x)$ for $n$ variables.
+If $f$ is homogeneous, then $h=f$, and the above argument still works. \end{proof} Lemma \ref{lem:stablepolynomialcone} is a key step in reexamining and reinterpreting the geometric construction of Gårding. \begin{example} For $k\leq n$, consider the $k$-th elementary symmetric function $\sigma_{k}(\x)$ for $n$ variables.
 Then $\sigma_{k}(\x)$ is known to be stable and its associated domain is

 Such domains arise naturally in fully-nonlinear PDE theory.
 See for example \cite{caffarelli1985dirichlet,MR1284912}. \end{example}

 Lemma \ref{lem:stable-weak-invariance} and Lemma \ref{lem:stablepolynomialcone} together identify the canonical positivity structure of stable polynomials.